 The "local radio" and "personality disc jockey" genre has largely disappeared in the United Kingdom, to be replaced by big-box brands like Heart, Capital and Gold, with only UKRD, UTV and Bauer Media averting this trope.
 Stations such as The Pulse of West Yorkshire and Key 103 prove that this trope isn't entirely Deader Than Disco - but the trope of Deader Than Disco has been lampshaded by their DJs many, many times.
 With speculation that Real Radio is set to disappear as a result of the GMG takeover, this could prove to be the final nail in the coffin.
 This prompted a huge internet backlash in social media, namely a British showbiz site, where people predicting "Real Radio will become Heart" ended up creating a "Funny Aneurysm" Moment - although, with the Competition Commission assessing the merger, we shall see how this situation plays out.

-Before the birth and mainstream acceptance of Rock And Roll, a staple of radio was the "Hit Parade."
-This was a listing of songs that were ranked in terms of popularity and/or airplay.
-You see, from the mid-1930's until about the late-1950's, a hit song was generally published in sheet music format and then performed by multiple artists.
-If the song proved popular enough (among both listeners and performers), it was ranked on Billboard's "Hit Parade."
-This trend began to decline during the late-1950's, when the popular rock and roll songs of that era proved to be very difficult for bands outside the genre to perform.
-The failure of big band singer Snooky Larson to cover "Hound Dog" by Elvis Presley is believed to have been the final nail on the coffin.
-It was eventually replaced with The Billboard 200 and its many sub-listings.
+Before the birth and mainstream acceptance of Rock & Roll, a staple of radio was the "Hit Parade", a listing of songs that were ranked in terms of popularity and/or airplay.
+From the mid 1930s until about the late '50s, a hit song was generally published in sheet music format and then performed by multiple artists.
+If the song proved popular enough (among both listeners and performers), it was ranked on Billboard's "Hit Parade".
+This trend began to decline during the '50s, when the popular rock 'n' roll songs of that era proved to be very difficult for bands outside the genre to perform.
+The failure of big band singer Snooky Lanson to cover "Hound Dog" by Elvis Presley is believed to have been the final nail on the coffin.
+It was eventually replaced with the Billboard Hot 100 and its many sub-listings.